JThuge/OCDL/README.md

 easydict
 ```
 ### Prepare Datasets
-We have uploaded the dataset to [Google Drive](https://drive.google.com/file/d/1X7rmw0TmDjqa0b69qCn_EGSK3KCC-8zs/view?usp=drive_link), which includes the original CUHK-PEDES, ICFG-PEDES, and RSTPReid data, as well as additional person masks data.
+We have uploaded the dataset to [Google Drive](https://drive.google.com/file/d/1X7rmw0TmDjqa0b69qCn_EGSK3KCC-8zs/view?usp=drive_link), which includes the original CUHK-PEDES, ICFG-PEDES, and RSTPReid data, as well as additional person masks data (saved under the path `alphas/`).

 Organize them in your dataset root dir folder as follows:
 ```|-- your dataset root dir/